angular/angular/aio/content/guide/pipes.md

 or a changed object reference (`Date`, `Array`, `Function`, `Object`).

 Angular ignores changes within (composite) objects.
-It won't call a pure pipe if you change an input month, add to an input #{_array}, or update an input object property.
+It won't call a pure pipe if you change an input month, add to an input array, or update an input object property.

 This may seem restrictive but it's also fast.
 An object reference check is fast&mdash;much faster than a deep check for